 Featuring a compass rose of Spanish origin from the late 1500s.
 This is an elaborate design.
 Details of the images in the compass points were created to be under the translucent colors.
 This was the first time translucent colors and the underlying design effect was used on geocoins and it started a new trend influencing many future geocoins which used translucent colors.
 We added the colored ring around the compass rose to add more detail and give it more of a nautical look.
 The colored ring features an underlying texture design which reflects light in a unique pattern.

-The backside uses the standard Geocaching.com logo, but this time a custom etching area was added on the backside instead of on the front.
+The backside uses the standard full color Geocaching.com logo, but this time we moved the custom etching area from the front to the backside so people can personalize their coins.

 - Size: 1.75" diameter